-The Shares were successfully listed on the Main Board of the Stock Exchange on 7 June 2018 and there has been no change in the capital structure of the Group since then.
+The shares of the Company (the "Shares") were successfully listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 7 June 2018 (the "Listing Date") and there has been no change in the capital structure of the Group since then.

-As at 31 March 2020, the Group had a total cash and cash equivalents of approximately HK\$7.4 million (as at 31 March 2019: approximately HK\$23.8 million).
-The decrease was primarily due to the operating expenses incurred.
+As at 31 March 2021, the Group had a total cash and cash equivalents of approximately HK\$6.0 million (2020: approximately HK\$5.9 million).
+The amounts of cash and cash equivalents had been remained steady throughout the Relevant Period.

-As at 31 March 2020, the gearing ratio of the Group, calculated by the total debts (defined as the sum of the lease liabilities, bank borrowings and obligations under finance leases) divided by the total equity was approximately 59.2% (as at 31 March 2019: approximately 32.7%).
-The increase was primarily due to the increase in bank borrowings for operation fund during the Relevant Period.
+As at 31 March 2021, the gearing ratio of the Group, calculated by the total debts (defined as the sum of the lease liabilities, bank borrowings and bank overdrafts) divided by the total equity was approximately 46.1% (2020: approximately 59.2%).
+The decrease was primarily due to the decrease in bank borrowings for operation fund and lease liabilities during the Relevant Period.